tbody-cfs/hermes-3/docs/sphinx/introduction.rst

   AA = 2   # Atomic mass
   charge = 1

-and other components have their configuration options e.g. for reactions
+and other components have their configuration options e.g. for reactions:

 .. code-block:: ini